 Industry Accreditation: Common queries answered

-Below, we set out some of the common areas of concern and information on how they can be resolved.
+Below, we set out some of the common queries and questions around IA, as well as information on how they can be resolved.

 What is Industry Accreditation?

 IA was a mechanism by which workers could obtain CSCS cards on the strength of an employers’ recommendation rather than the achievement of a recognised qualification.

 CSCS stopped issuing new cards under Industry Accreditation back in 2010, but if you previously held a card under IA, the scheme rules allowed you to continue to renew.

 CSCS together with our 37 partner card schemes, are bound by the Construction Leadership Council’s (CLC) requirement that all construction industry card schemes must operate with nationally recognised qualifications (usually NVQs) in place for all occupations.
 This requirement is particularly important when addressing the IA issue.
 Further details on the withdrawal can be found here: www.cscs.uk.com/ia.

 To satisfy the Construction Leadership Council’s requirements CSCS announced plans to withdraw cards issued under IA, which include:

 - IA cards issued from 1st Jan 2020 will expire on 31st Dec 2024 and will not be renewed

 - CSCS will cease renewing IA cards from 30th June 2024.